LABORA-INF-UFG/SBRC2020-Minicurso3-Demo3-Exp1/README.md

 NetSoft2020-Tutorial4-Demo3-Exp1

 ## Expected result

-ToDo ....
+This experiment aims to demonstrate a RAN based on LTE technology with integrated with a LoRa wireless network implemented in hardware (non-3GPP Network).
+For RAN LTE, we use open-source software and an SDR.
+We also use an open-source implementation of the SBA-based 5G core software, as illustrated by the following image.
 <p align="center">
     <img src="images/demo3-exp1.png"/>
 </p>

-## Installation
+In this experiment, RAN is deployed with the Software Radio Systems LTE project, i.e., LTE.
+The Core is implemented using the free5GC project.
+This experiment's main goal is to demonstrate a connection between UE in hardware (LoRaWAN Gateway with LTE interface ), 4G RAN in hardware (SDR - Software-Defined Radio) and software, and 5G SBA core implemented in software.

+The minimum hardware requirement and software to run this experiment is shown in the image below.

+todo...

+For this experiment, we assume that the machines has full access to the Internet.

+# 1 - Installation tools

 **Requirements**

-The installation can be done directly over the host operating system (OS) or inside a virtual machine (VM).
+The installation can be done directly over the host operating system (OS) or inside 2 virtual machines (VMs).
 System requirements:
 * CPU type: x86-64 (specific model and number of cores only affect performance)
 * RAM: 4 GB
 * Disk space: 40 GB